Professional

 After graduation, there’s a seamless transition to the next step in your Dyson career, with individual progression opportunities designed to develop future leaders who will drive innovation and engineering globally.

-Professional registration, also known as chartership, is recognition of your engineering and technical competence, that has been independently assessed and is internationally recognised.
-There are three categories that you can apply for; Engineering Technician (EngTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng) status.
+Professional registration, also known as chartership, is recognition of your engineering and technical competence, which has been independently assessed and is internationally recognised.
+There are three categories that you can apply for: Engineering Technician (EngTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng) status.

 An accredited degree programme can help when you apply for EngTech, IEng or CEng status, as the content you learn has already been verified as relevant for the sector by the relevant Institute or awarding body.